 - Employee surveys and opinion polls are also available to measure the satisfaction rate.

-- The course is completely virtual and can be accessed by learners anywhere, anytime.
+- The course is virtual and accessible anywhere, anytime.

 - The software is compatible with all types of devices, from desktop computers to smartphones.